orizens/orizens.com/src/pages/blog/2012-07-09-backbone-view-patterns-the-relationship-with-model.md

 ## Model to Template

-One of the simplest uses of models and views is populating a view&#8217;s template with the model&#8217;s data.
-The [&#8220;render&#8221;](http://orizens.com/wp/topics/backbone-view-patterns-the-render-method/ "Backbone.View Patterns – the “render” method") method compiles both template and model&#8217;s json data:
+One of the simplest uses of models and views is populating a view's template with the model's data.
+The [&#8220;render"](http://orizens.com/wp/topics/backbone-view-patterns-the-render-method/ "Backbone.View Patterns – the “render” method") method compiles both template and model's json data:

 <pre class="brush:js">var SomeView = Backbone.View.extend({
 	template: _.template("#some-template"),